 Interest Rate and Credit Risk.
 The bonds in the Municipal Funds are subject to interest rate and credit risk.
 Interest rate risk is the risk that prices of municipal bonds generally increase when interest rates decline and decrease when interest rates increase.
 Prices of longer term securities generally change more in response to interest rate changes than prices of shorter term securities.
-Because the Municipal Funds will invest primarily in intermediate- and long-term municipal bonds, the common share net asset value and market price per share will fluctuate more in response to changes in market interest rates than if the Municipal Funds invested primarily in shorter-term bonds.
+For Municipal Funds investing primarily in intermediate- and long-term municipal bonds, the common share net asset value and market price per share will fluctuate more in response to changes in market interest rates than Municipal Funds investing primarily in shorter-term bonds.
 The use of leverage by the Municipal Funds may increase interest rate risk.
 Credit risk is the risk that the issuer will be unable to pay the interest or principal when due.
 The degree of credit risk depends on both the financial condition of the issuer and the terms of the obligation.
 (See "Lower Grade Securities.")